Dorothy Iannone: Partnership with Dieter Roth

-On a trip to Reykjavik, Iceland, in 1967, Iannone met the Swiss artist Dieter Roth.
+On a trip to Reykjavík, Iceland, in 1967, Iannone met the Swiss artist Dieter Roth.
 Iannone separated from her husband one week later.
-Iannone lived with Roth in Düsseldorf, Reykjavik, Basel, and London until 1974.
+Iannone lived with Roth in Düsseldorf, Reykjavík, Basel, and London until 1974.
 Roth became Iannone's muse and features in much of her artwork.
 His nickname for her was "lioness."
-One of her most noted works involving Roth is her book An Icelandic Saga (1978–86), which vividly illustrates the artist's first encounter with Roth and her subsequent breakup with her husband in the vein of a Norse myth.
+One of her most noted works involving Roth is her book An Icelandic Saga (1978–1986), which vividly illustrates the artist's first encounter with Roth and her subsequent breakup with her husband in the vein of a Norse myth.
 She also created paintings of her and Roth in sexual union as historical couples.
 For instance, I Am Whoever You Want Me To Be (1970) and I Begin To Feel Free (1970) reference both Antony and Cleopatra as well as brightly colored African tribal imagery.
 Iannone and Roth remained friends until his death in 1998.